 Once a buy list is put together, we then order them in-store just as a consumer would, to ensure that the samples have not been 'tweaked' by manufacturers in any way.

-As the kettle boils, Peter measures noise levels and records the reading around halfway through the boiling cycle.
-He also records the total energy used and the time taken for the kettle to switch off automatically after the boiling cycle.
+As the kettle boils, we measure noise levels and record the reading around halfway through the boiling cycle.
+We also record the total energy used and the time taken for the kettle to switch off automatically after the boiling cycle.

-For kettles with variable temperatures, Peter assesses accuracy at each setting.
+For kettles with variable temperatures, we assess accuracy at each setting.

-Peter conducts a dry boil test for safety.
-He will switch on the empty kettle and wait until it switches off automatically.
+We conduct a dry boil test for safety, switching on the empty kettle and wait until it switches off automatically.